Grievance Redressal

 Variable Annuity

 In a Variable Annuity, returns depend on the performance of selected market‑linked funds.
-Payouts can rise or fall with market conditions, which makes this structure suitable for annuitants who are comfortable taking investment risk for potentially higher returns.
+Payouts can rise or fall with market conditions, which makes this structure suitable for annuitants who are comfortable taking investment risk.
+In India, variable annuities are less common and may be available only through select or customised plans.

 Indexed Annuity

-In an Indexed Annuity, returns are linked to a specific market index.
+In an Indexed Annuity, returns are linked to a specific market index, subject to plan‑specific participation or return limits.
 This option provides a balance between safety and growth, offering higher returns than fixed annuities but less volatility than variable annuities.
+Such annuities are limited in availability in India and typically come with caps or constraints that restrict upside potential.

 Scheme Description Example